Adaptive Headlight Testing Solutions

 Adaptive beam headlights, or A.D.B. headlights (adaptive driving beam), have been allowed in virtually every country in the world up to this point, and they offer major benefits to drivers.
 Basically, the system allows the driver to use the full “high beam” setting at all times and a computer, controlled by sensors, adjusts the lighting to meet the conditions.

-Adaptive driving beams will automatically lower their brightness when oncoming traffic is detected, allow for additional lighting to show pedestrians, bicyclists or wildlife on the edges of the road, and even adjust for climatic conditions such as rain, fog and snow.
-The adaptive beams effectively remove the compromise between glare and illumination and the need for the operator to manually switch between upper and lower beams.
-The result is improved response time, and safety for both the driver and oncoming vehicles.
+Adaptive headlights (Adaptive Driving Beams), also known as dynamic or swiveling headlights, are a type of automotive lighting system that can adjust the direction and intensity of the light beam based on the vehicle's speed, steering angle, and other factors; such as automatically lowering their brightness when oncoming traffic is detected, allowing additional lighting to show pedestrians, bicyclists or wildlife on the edges of the road, and even adjusting for climatic conditions such as rain, fog and snow..
+The purpose of adaptive headlights is to improve visibility and safety while driving, particularly in challenging or low-light conditions.
+Adaptive headlights effectively remove the compromise between glare and illumination and the need for the operator to manually switch between upper and lower beams.

 Adapting Test Strategies for Adaptive Beam Headlights